va7sdf/artbergmann/news/1985-1989/_posts/1987-07-09-name-of-the-game-is-change.markdown

 ---
 title: name of the game is change
-article_author:
+article_author: stephen godfrey
-article_publication:
+article_publication: the globe and mail
-article_date:
+article_date: july 9, 1987
 ---
-Vancouver rocker Art Bergmann ready to take on nation
+####vancouver rocker art bergmann ready to take on nation

-The Globe and Mail / July 9, 1987 / by Stephen Godfrey

 ART BERGMANN has what it takes to hit it big.
 On that, the local press is in rare agreement.